NattoCB/TreasureSeas/README.md

 [Fishes.minecraft_salmon] # Custom name
-lowestLootableEnchantmentLevel = 1 # Minimum 'Fish Fighter' enchantment level required to encounter ticksToWin = 200 # Minimum duration in ticks to win the battle speedModifier = 1.5 # currently under debugging&dev, keep between 1.0 and 2.0
-flatSegmentRandomRangeMin = 1.0 # Minimum possible time (in seconds) for fish to maintain a stable state during the battle flatSegmentRandomRangeMax = 3.5 # Maximum possible time (in seconds) for fish to maintain a stable state during the battle fluxSegmentRandomRangeMin = 2.0 # Minimum possible time (in seconds) for fish to maintain a fluctuating state during the battle
+lowestLootableEnchantmentLevel = 1 # Minimum 'Fish Fighter' enchantment level required to encounter ticksToWin = 200 # Minimum duration in ticks to win the battle speedModifier = 1.5 # Fish movement aggressiveness, recommended range is between 0.0~2.0, otherwise there may be hard to catch the fish / poor gameplay experience flatSegmentRandomRangeMin = 1.0 # Minimum possible time (in seconds) for fish to maintain a stable state during the battle flatSegmentRandomRangeMax = 3.5 # Maximum possible time (in seconds) for fish to maintain a stable state during the battle fluxSegmentRandomRangeMin = 2.0 # Minimum possible time (in seconds) for fish to maintain a fluctuating state during the battle